-The question on the downside reaction was whether SEPTEMBER S&P 500 FUTURE (front month as of last Friday morning) at its \$10 discount to the June contract can re-establish upside momentum back above the 4,200 area from its weakness below the 4,175 Tolerance late last week.
-It was necessary to make sure that Powell provided comfort on inflation and planned Fed action on Tuesday, and that is exactly what transpired (see above.)
+The question on the recent downside reaction was whether SEPTEMBER S&P 500 FUTURE (\$10 discount to expiring June contract) could re-establish upside momentum back above the 4,200 area from its weakness below the 4,175 Tolerance two weeks ago.
+It was necessary to make sure Powell provided comfort on inflation and Fed action in his testimony last Tuesday.

-That leaves the 4,200 area support once again if there is any setback from around the old mid-May 4,238 all-time high the market is challenging again.
-Immediate higher resistance is last week's 4,246 weekly DOWN Closing Price Reversal (Tolerance at previous week's 4,249 high), and the new 4,267.50 all-time high from early last week prior to the 'Fed Dread'.
+That is exactly what transpired.
+That left the 4,200 area support once again if there was any setback from around the old mid-May 4,238 all-time high.
+Yet instead it churned above the Immediate higher resistance at the previous week's 4,246 weekly DOWN Closing Price Reversal (CPR with 4,249 Tolerance.)
+The new mid-June 4,267.50 all-time high (part of the DOWN CPR) being exceeded last week for another new 4,276.75 all-time high clearly Negated that topping signal.